-- For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode - The engine can be started times (two 15 minutes cycles) with the RKE transmitter.
-However, the ignition switch must be cycled by pushing the START/ STOP button twice (or the ignition switch must be cycled to the ON/RUN position).
+- For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode. - The engine can be started two consecutive 15-minute cycles with the RKE transmitter.
+However, the ignition switch must be turned to the ON/RUN position.

-To Enter The Vehicle After Remote Start
+To Enter the Vehicle After Remote Start

-To enter the vehicle while the engine is running during a Remote Start, you must first unlock the vehicle using the UNLOCK button on the RKE transmitter.
-After the vehicle is unlocked, you can enter the vehicle, press and release the START/STOP button (or insert the Key Fob into the ignition switch and move it to the ON/RUN position), otherwise the engine will shut off at the end of 15- minute cycle.
+To enter the vehicle while the engine is running during a Remote Start, you must first unlock the vehicle using the UNLOCK button on the transmitter.
+After the vehicle is unlocked, you can enter the vehicle, insert the Key Fob into the ignition switch and turn it to the ON/RUN position, otherwise the engine will shut off at the end of 15-minute cycle.

-To Exit Remote Start Mode And Drive The Vehicle Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if 2 equipped).
-Then, prior to the end of the 15-minute cycle, press and release the START/STOP button.
-If the START/STOP button is not present, insert the Key Fob into the ignition switch and turn the switch to the ON/RUN position.
+To Exit Remote Start Mode And Drive The Vehicle Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
+Then, prior to the end of the 15-minute cycle, insert the Key Fob into the ignition switch and turn the switch to the ON/RUN position.